AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/data-views-data-views-resolved.md

 <a id="opIdDataViewsResolved_Get Available Field Sets"></a>

-Gets the collection of field sets that are available for use in the data view, and which are not already included in the data view.
+Returns the collection of field sets that are available for use in the data view, and which are not already included in the data view.

-### Request
+<h3>Request</h3>

 ```text
 GET /api/v1/tenants/{tenantId}/namespaces/{namespaceId}/dataviews/{id}/resolved/availablefieldsets
 ?cache={cache}
 ```

-#### Parameters
+<h4>Parameters</h4>

 `string tenantId`
 <br/>Tenant identifier.<br/><br/>`string namespaceId`